 In 1957, Rolex presented the Air-King 5500, which reinforced the system providing of the watch, many of which regarded the 5500 to be the quintessential Air King Rolex limited edition.
 Air-King reference 5500 editions that say Precision on the Caliber 1520 dial.
 While those that have Super Precision are operated by Caliber 1530.

 In 1989, the very next generation starts with the launch of Air-King 14000 and its sibling, the Air-King 14010.
 By that moment, Rolex had scrapped all of the two-tone, gold, date, and larger Air-King variants and had brought back to the basics.
-It was stopped for a few years in 2014 for unclear reasons and was released again in 2016 in the form of 116900 references.
-The new Air-King is a suitable aviation device with a 40 mm anti-magnetic case obtained from Milgauss instead of a cost-effective and classical starting stage Rolex with a 34 mm case.
+Rolex stopped the Air-King in 2014 for unclear reasons.
+It released the watch again in 2016 under the reference 116900.

 40 mm 116900

-The modern Air-King maintains the aviation birthright of the original Rolex Oyster, with its 40 mm case in Oystersteel, Oysterclasp Oyster bracelet, and incredible black dial with highly legible Chromalight display with long-lasting blue light.
-A unique black dial with a combination of large 3, 6, and 9 time-marking figures and an influential minute scale for flight control time readings is in the Air-King dial.
-In just the same lettering outlined especially for the model in the 1950s, it carries the title Air-King along with a green and yellow Rolex logo.
-Green, the brand’s emblematic color, is also in the second’s hand.
+The modern Air-King retains the aviation legacy of the original Rolex Oyster.
+It features a 40 mm case made of Oystersteel and an Oysterclasp Oyster bracelet.
+The watch has an incredible black dial with a highly legible Chromalight display, offering long-lasting blue light.
+The dial includes a unique combination of large 3, 6, and 9 time-marking figures, along with an influential minute scale for flight control time readings.
+It carries the title “Air-King” in the same lettering used for the model in the 1950s, along with a green and yellow Rolex logo.
+Green, the brand’s emblematic color, also appears on the second’s hand.

 Its case is a scratch-resistant sapphire crystal and smooth bezel with waterproofness of up to 100 meters.
 Its perpetual mechanical movement is powered by 3131 calibers with a power reserve of approximately 48 hours.